rapidcow/rapidcow.github.io/index.md

 ## my site

+**MORE INTERESTING STUFF IS COMING!!!!** please do expect me update this shabby Markdown-based website;
+i will add more organic drawings and all that stuff here when i got the motivation to :DD (check my twt that's where i'll put progress update!)

 hihi i'm [rapidcow][gh]! i also go by yizheng but it's fine if you just call me rapid :)